Passaic County NJ Alimony Lawyer

 New Jersey delineates among several different types of alimony, each of which may provide the best alternative depending on the situation.
 In certain cases, more than one type of alimony may be necessary, with one beginning as the other is terminated, or two combined for a specific period of time.
 The following is an outline of the various types of alimony that may be considered during your New Jersey divorce:

 • Open Durational Alimony: This type of alimony was previously known as “permanent alimony,” but was modified to be called “open durational alimony” in the Alimony Reform Act of 2014.
 This form of alimony does not have a specific termination date; however, it typically ends when the paying spouse reaches full retirement age.
 Open durational alimony is limited in its scope of applicability and is only awarded in cases in which the parties were married for at least 20 years, unless other exceptional circumstances warrant it.
+The court can make exceptions in certain cases, considering factors such as the spouse’s age, dependency, chronic illness, career opportunities, and the ability of the spouse to become self-sufficient.

 • Limited Duration Alimony: This type of alimony is provided during a specified time frame and is often awarded in cases involving marriages that lasted for less than 20 years.
 Limited duration alimony allows the receiving spouse to maintain a lifestyle similar to the marital standard of living while he or she works toward financial independence.
 The period of limited duration alimony will not exceed the duration of the marriage unless other exceptional circumstances warrant it.